2274 Appeal Brief [R-07.2015]I.AMENDMENT

 Patent owners are reminded that their briefs in appeal cases must be responsive to every ground of rejection stated by the examiner.
 A reply brief, if filed, shall be entered, except that amendments or affidavits or other evidence are subject to 37 CFR 1.116 and 41.33.
 See 37 CFR 41.41(a)(2).

-It is essential that the Board of Patent Appeals and Interferences should be provided with a brief fully stating the position of the appellant with respect to each issue involved in the appeal so that no search of the record is required in order to determine that position.
+It is essential that the Board should be provided with a brief fully stating the position of the appellant with respect to each issue involved in the appeal so that no search of the record is required in order to determine that position.
 The fact that appellant may consider a ground to be clearly improper does not justify a failure on the part of the appellant to point out to the Board the reasons for that view in the brief.

 Appellant must traverse every ground of rejection set forth in the final rejection that appellant is presenting for review in the appeal.
 Oral argument at the hearing will not remedy a deficiency of failure to traverse a ground of rejection in the brief.
 Ignoring or acquiescing in any rejection, even one based upon formal matters which could be cured by subsequent amendment, will invite summarily affirmance of the rejection.